 There is a team of different professionals involved in developing a video game.
 The roles and responsibilities of each person are different from the others.
 You can recruit key persons like project managers, writers, artists, designers, or even developers for your game development team.
 But you have to be quite selective on this part.

-Developing a game, deciding the roles of each person depends on what type of game and for what platform you are designing the game.
-Broadly speaking, the team roles that broadly go into video game development are varied and while some may be a top priority, some maybe not that essential.
+Developing a game, and deciding the roles of each person depends on what type of game and for what platform you are designing the game.
+Broadly speaking, the team roles that broadly go into video game development are varied.
+While some may be a top priority, some maybe not be that essential.
 But still, they very much have a role to play in the overall development of the game.

 Recommended for you: 12 Career Opportunities in the Video Game Industry.

 Programmers/Developers weave the fabric of video games through coding.
 Crafting a game’s codebase and algorithm, they create its intricate world.
 Programmers are then tasked with debugging, beta-testing, and developing the prototype for further testing – ensuring their virtual creation is ready to be enjoyed!

 Programmers have an integral role in crafting the user experience of a game.
 Working hand-in-hand with Game Designers, they code languages like C# and Python to bring vivid worlds and exciting levels to life.
 Their expertise must span various skill sets requiring them to be knowledgeable Computer Science graduates prepared for any challenge that comes their way!

 3. Game Artist

 Game art is a craft of imagination, creativity, and visual expression.
 Artists are the masters behind each game’s unique design.
 From crafting compelling characters to creating captivating levels and stages – they bring gaming worlds alive with stunning graphics, animations, and engaging tools.
 By breathing life into these digital universes through artistic skill -game artists have become pivotal in modern entertainment experiences!